dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 by introducing a Relay server which allows devices to exchange encrypted Provisioning Information securely.
 The Relay server solves this problem by creating and managing temporary mailbox storage.

-Each mailbox can be referenced by devices from a unique mailbox identifier in a URL.
+Each mailbox can be referenced by devices using a unique mailbox identifier in a URL.
 The URL pointing to encrypted Provisioning Information is to be passed between devices directly over various channels (e.g. SMS, email, messaging applications).
 The Security Considerations section provides recommendations on passing the URL and the Secret securely.